CodeHarrington/Project-1/README.md

 ## Development

 The project was deployed on GitHub Pages.
-I used Gitpod as a development environment where I commited all changes to git version control system.
+I used Gitpod as a development environment where I committed all changes to git version control system.
 I used push command in Gitpod to save changes into GitHub.

 To deploy a project I had to: